Johannes Abromeit

 Johannes Abromeit (17 February 1857 – 19 January 1946) was a German botanist and teacher.

-He was born in the village of Paschleitschen near Ragnit in East Prussia, and he studied natural sciences, German literature, and philosophy at Albertus-Universität Königsberg between 1879 and 1884.
+He was born in the village of Paschleitschen (now Nemansky District) near Ragnit in the Province of Prussia, and he studied natural sciences, German literature, and philosophy at Albertus-Universität Königsberg between 1879 and 1884.
 During his life, Abromeit served as an assistant at the botanical institute in Königsberg, as a lecturer, and as an associate professor of botany at Albertus-Universität Königsberg.
 He was heavily involved in the Preussische Botanische Verein throughout his professional life.
 Carl Christian Mez named the genus Abromeitia from the family Myrsinaceae in his honor.
+In 1946, he fled to Jena and died in there.